mbenitez1607/module1-challenge/README.md

 ## Installation

-N/A
+The project has already been deployed.
+Visit: [Horiseon's website](https://mbenitez1607.github.io/module1-challenge/)

 ## Usage

-The user may read the page sequentially top to bottom, or may access the three main sections through the links on the top right menu of the page.
+ The user may read the page sequentially, top to bottom, or may access the three main sections through the links on the top right menu of the page.

 <img
   src="./assets/images/01-html-css-git-homework-demo.png"